steveculshaw/Fantasy-Companion/README.md

 ## Changes

+Version: 0.1.0 Dropped all the BR2 global actions, in favour of adding code to the main BR2 code repo

 Version: 0.0.3 Arcane Sorcerer icon, and binary files look to be working

 Version: 0.0.2 Drop assets and try out binary files for compendiums